isledecomp/reccmp/webui/README.md

 ```
 The next step is to install the browser binaries used to run the tests.
 This is a one-time requirement.
 The command is: `npx playwright install --with-deps`

-Finally, to run the tests, use the command `npx playwright test`.
-You can launch the interactive test runner with the command `npx playwright test --ui`.
+Finally, to run the tests, use the command `npm run e2e`.
+You can launch the interactive test runner with the command `npm run e2e-ui`.